 Permission Required: No

-Exhibit Design: This course will develop a series of design prototypes for a national traveling exhibit on incarceration, coordinated from The New School’s Humanities Action Lab's Global Dialogues project.
+Gaming Urban Narrative:: This course will develop a series of design prototypes for a national traveling exhibit on incarceration, coordinated from The New School’s Humanities Action Lab's Global Dialogues project.
 The exhibit will be created by teams of students and community stakeholders, working with a common set of guidelines, goals and design framework.

-Interactive Spaces: This class will function as a primer and a workshop around creating site-specific, architectural, technology-based interventions.
+Drones and the Environment: This class will function as a primer and a workshop around creating site-specific, architectural, technology-based interventions.
 We will cover conceptual approaches, pragmatic concerns, and precedents in art and architecture.
 Our major focus will be around developing and prototyping concepts, which will include a range of technical and non-technical methodologies.